cboydstun/bounce-v3/bounce-contractor-app/README.md

-# Bounce Contractor Mobile App
+# PartyPad - Contractor Mobile App

 A cross-platform mobile application built with Ionic React for bounce house delivery contractors.
-This app enables contractors to discover, claim, and manage delivery/setup tasks with real-time notifications and QuickBooks integration.
+PartyPad enables contractors to discover, claim, and manage party setup tasks with real-time notifications and QuickBooks integration.

 ## 🚀 Features